tleyden/tleyden.github.io/source/_posts/2014-05-22-configure-emacs-as-a-go-editor-from-scratch.markdown

 Install the melpa package via `M-x package-install` followed by `go-autocomplete`

-Add the following to your `~/.emacs.d/init.el` file:
+After installing `go-autocomplete`, open your `~/.emacs.d/init.el` file and make sure the following was added:

 ```
 (defun auto-complete-for-go ()